Asian health overview

 Key points about Asian health

-• The Asian population is the fastest growing ethnic grouping in Aotearoa NZ.
+• The Asian population is the fastest growing ethnic group in Aotearoa New Zealand.

-• It's clear that the make up of the Asian community is diverse and there is a great need to have culturally appropriate and safe resources to help Asian communities achieve health.
+• The Asian community is diverse, with a range of cultures, ethnicities, languages, food, traditions, and religions.
+There is a great need to have culturally appropriate and safe resources to help Asian communities achieve health.

 Asian family sitting on couch